KDCinfo/dataflow/data_mapping_flow_analysis_tool/README.md

 - Add ability to add cells under any bottommost group in a column.
   - It currently adds cells to the last cell for the selected column, even if a previously added cell was linked/placed above existing sequenced cells.
 - Add ability to move cells, perhaps make it a drag-and-drop feature.
+- Bug: Sometimes 'Import Data' will fail silently*.
+  - *An error is shown in the dev tools console.
+  - Workaround: Try it again.
+Subequent attempts usually work.

+## @TODOING:

+- Refactor and extract JavaScript into classes:
+  - AppSettings (primary controller, orchestrator)
+  - AppData
+  - AppHelpers

 ## @TODONE: